 - Potting soil

-- On Day 1 - plant seeds in soil in the cups.
+- On Day 1 - plant seeds in the soil in the cups.

 - Label the cups according to the light you're going to use.
-You can compare sunlight vs completely dark or you can compare several different types of light.
+You can compare sunlight vs. complete darkness, or you can compare several types of light.

 - For your lab entries, measure the sprouts, and note color and shape characteristics.

-In this lab, students watch the rate at which planaria regenerate and test whether or not how you cut the planeria makes a difference as to how they grow back.
+In this lab, students watch the rate at which planaria regenerates and test whether how you cut the planaria makes a difference as to how they grow back.